Have you ever had a crush on someone? Were you embarrassed? And do you think it was healthy?

 However it’s very important to distinguish between imagining what a relationship would be like, and having a crush with the intention of exploring a relationship.

 Most of us have dated the wrong type of person, and had our heard broken as a result.
 Crushes can ensure this doesn’t happen.
 This person (the crush) is the right person because you idolize them, there going to be who you want them to be, it’s kinda like a training ground for a proper relationship in the future.
-Adolescent crushes are health in my opinion and teenagers shouldn’t feel embarrassed.
+Adolescent crushes are healthy in my opinion and teenagers shouldn’t feel embarrassed.

 In adulthood things are a little more difficult.
 Our evolutionary history suggests we are not a monogamous species.
 So crushes could be a way to identify a future or additional partner to meet our needs, or could be that the adult is stuck in adolescent mode or it could be a getaway behavior that leads to cheating.